mathias/dotfiles/README.md

 ### Phoenix config

 On OSX I use [Phoenix](https://github.com/jasonm23/phoenix) for window management.
-My config file for it is written in ClojureScript, and it can be foudn here with instructions for use:
+My config file for it is written in ClojureScript, and it can be found here with instructions for use:

 <https://github.com/mathias/phoenix-config/blob/master/src/phoenix.cljs>